apache/datafusion/docs/README.md

 [arrow-site](https://github.com/apache/arrow-site/) repo.
 To release a new version of the docs, follow these steps:

-- Run `make html` inside `docs` folder to generate the docs website inside the `build/html` folder.
+1. Run `make html` inside `docs` folder to generate the docs website inside the `build/html` folder.
-- Clone the arrow-site repo and checkout to the `asf-site` branch
+2. Clone the arrow-site repo
+3. Checkout to the `asf-site` branch (NOT `master`)
-- Copy build artifacts into `arrow-site` repo's `datafusion` folder: `'cp' -rT ./build/html/ ../arrow-site/datafusion/`
+4. Copy build artifacts into `arrow-site` repo's `datafusion` folder with a command such as

+- `cp -rT ./build/html/ ../../arrow-site/datafusion/` (doesn't work on mac)
+- `rsync -avzr ./build/html/ ../../arrow-site/datafusion/`

-- Commit changes in `arrow-site` and send a PR.
+5. Commit changes in `arrow-site` and send a PR.